digital-asset/daml/compiler/daml-lf-verify/README.rst

 ======================

 This project performs fully automated formal verification of DAML code.
-Provided with a choice and a field, the verification tool employs symbolic execution and an SMT solver, to verify whether the given choice always preserves the total amount of the given field.
+Provided with a choice of a template and a field of a (potentially different) template, the verification tool employs symbolic execution and an SMT solver, to verify whether the given choice always preserves the total amount of the given field.
 This allows it to automatically answer the common question "Could this smart contract model ever burn money or create